Dark Chronicle Premium Arrange

 Really though, I think that this album deserves the attention of a track-by-track review, since we have so many different artists bringing their own wonderful styles to the table.
 That said, allow me to start with the opening track, which is the opening theme for Dark Chronicle.

 For this piece, Yasunori Mitsuda invites Eri Kawai to add some unique vocal work, and Gen Nagahara to do some of the best percussion you’ve heard in weeks.
 Auxiliary percussion, especially in common time (4/4), needs to have a lot of rhythmic complexity to be interesting: and Nagahara pulls through.
-The sample provided only gives the first part of the song, and as the song goes through the same melodies a second time, Nagahara’s drumming gets even more fast and furious, and it is wildly addictive.
+As the song goes through the same melodies a second time, Nagahara’s drumming gets even more fast and furious, and it is wildly addictive.
 As for Kawai’s nasal vocals, which must have been recorded over five or six times to create the harmonies Mitsuda desired, I didn’t like them the first time I heard them, but they do tend to grow on you.
-The style and sound produced is very similar to that of Yoko Ueno, who has worked with Mitsuda on Xenogears: CREID and Miki Higashino on the Genso Suikoden arranged album “Orrizonte”.
+The style and sound produced is very similar to that of Yoko Ueno, who has worked with Mitsuda on Xenogears: CREID and Miki Higashino on the Genso Suikoden arranged album Orrizonte.
 Considering the vocals and the percussion are the *only* instruments on this track, the result is pretty impressive indeed.
 This is one of my new favorites from Mitsuda.

 The next track is the first of two tracks arranged by one Shinji Hosoe, head of SuperSweep, and an extraordinary composer/arranger in the field of trance/techno.
 I realize that many VGM fanatics have overlooked Hosoe because they simply due not like the style, but it works surprisingly well with Nishiura’s original melodies from Dark Chronicle.
 “Moonflower Palace” is now arranged with some ambient piano, the standard driving percussion, some unique sound effects, and some breaks featuring arpeggios across the board.
 This track is beautiful.